 - NW 1st Ave & Davis St (near marathon mile 7.50 and 25.50, and half marathon mile 12.40)

-At each of the three locations, there are multiple trains that are scheduled to cross the race course during the hours of the race.
-However, runners will never be stopped by the trains.
-Instead, the race uses a "Train Box" system to allow trains to safely make it through the route while not altering the race in any significant way.
+At each of the four locations, there are multiple trains or buses that are scheduled to cross the race course during the hours of the race.
+However, runners will never be stopped by the trains or buses.
+Instead, the race uses a "Train Box" system to allow trains and buses to safely make it through the route while not altering the race in any significant way.
 A train box is a temporary shift in the actual race course that re-routes runners along an alternate and equidistant course before rejoining the regular course.
-A train box happens any time a train needs access across the race course while runners are also present.
+A train box happens any time a train or bus needs access across the race course while runners are also present.

 To demonstrate how a train box functions, the crossings at NW Davis St & 1st Ave will be used as an example.
 In this instance, the regular race course runs east on Davis St and turns right onto Naito Pkwy as shown by the light blue and purple lines in this map.
 When a train arrives, runners will be instructed to turn right on 2nd Ave and then turn left on Couch St to rejoin the regular race course at the intersection of Couch St & Naito Pkwy.
 That detour route is shown by the red line in the map.

 Stated differently, all runners will follow the path shown by the light blue line; but some runners will follow the red line rather than the purple line when a train crossing needs to occur.
 The same type of operation will be implemented at each of the other locations with active train or bus crossings.
 Runners must follow the directions of the course marshals and volunteers at each train box location.